ZiggyFloydLee/FIN337-FinalProject-Team12/Proposal.md

 Specific Research Question:
 - Performance Comparison: How do the long-term financial performances of companies that go public via SPACs compare to those that conduct traditional IPOs?
-- Predictive Modeling:
-1. **KNN**: KNN will be used to classify firms by comparing them to their 'nearest neighbors' in our dataset.
-The model will include an visual plot displaying the K nearest neighbors based on key variables.
-These nearest neighbors will help classify a firm as either an IPO or SPAC.
-This visualization aids in intuitively understanding how firms are grouped based on their characteristics and the delineation between SPACs and IPOs.

-2. **Logistic Regression**: Logistic regression will be employed for binary classification to predict whether a firm is better suited for a SPAC or an IPO.
-This model will estimate the probability of each outcome based on input features and provide insights into the influence of each feature through its coefficients, offering a straightforward and informative approach to classification.
-We will evaluate each model's performance using standard metrics such as accuracy, precision, recall, and the F1 score.
-Cross-validation techniques will be used to ensure that our findings are generalizable.
+- Predictive Modeling: Given a specific input of firm features, our objective is to classify a firm as best suited for a SPAC or IPO.
+We will test a variety of models, specifically logistic regression and KNN nearest neighbors to produce the model of best fit.
+Logistic regression will offer an effective approach for binary classification.
+Using the user inputs, we will predict the probability of belonging to either the class IPO or SPAC.
+The KNN model will offer a visualized plot with a number of K nearest neighbors based around the user inputs.
+Theses nearest neighbors will help classify a firm as either an IPO or SPAC.

-Key Variables:
+Measurement Variables:
 - Market Capitalization
 - Growth Metrics: Revenue, Earnings, ROA...etc
 - Industry Sector